 “Exciting, almost sculptural interiors are being created which promote communication and exchange both within the department and between the disciplines of architecture and civil engineering in the desired way.
 The result is an animating experimental space for teachers and students.”

 This new building will be located parallel to the Blue Box, creating a new open space plaza with additional addresses between the two buildings.
 A new path through this square will lead to the central public transportation connection on Universitätsstraße.
 The new square creates the entrance to the two buildings, and may also be used for outdoor study, as a meeting place between lectures and seminars and, occasionally, as a venue.

 The design for the new six story building is divided horizontally into two parallel areas, with compact office space for Department Chairs and professors along the western wall and seminar/classroom areas on the east side.
 The classrooms are built on individual, separate platforms which are vertically connected via stairs, with a central hallway between office and classroom spaces.
 Offices and seminar/classrooms are grouped by discipline to facilitate advanced teaching and research, and generate meeting zones that promote communication and exchange between the disciplines: a visible sign of the interdisciplinary exchange of the University.

 Construction and design differ in the two areas: The office block is constructed with flat ceilings and a clear column grid.
+The back, west wall is a system of columns and beams that absorb the loads from the office ceilings and the ribbed slab construction of the seminar areas.
 Ceilings in the seminar areas on the east side, which faces the square, are held by a net-like structure, again symbolizing the networking efficiency of the Departments of Architecture and Civil Engineering.